 The graduate and professional programs in mechanical engineering are designed to provide advanced competence in mechanical engineering through didactic course work in mechanical engineering and related areas such as mathematics and electrical engineering.
-Further, research experience is provided for students enrolled in M.S. and Ph.D. graduate degree programs, while professional practice is emphasized through a supervised design project in the Master of Engineering (M.Eng.) degree program.
+Further, research experience is provided for students enrolled in M.S. and Ph.D. graduate degree programs.
 These regulations state the requirements for M.Eng, M.S. and Ph.D. degrees in mechanical engineering and polices for student advising, guidance, performance review and financial aid.
 This information is intended to supplement and expand upon the regulations of the Graduate School and the Engineering School.
 The student is urged to read and be aware of the contents of the Graduate School Bulletin and Academic Regulations located at: https://vanderbilt.edu/enrollmentbulletin/